ParallelMaths/parallel/pages/8-19-countdown-levitating-water.md

 ---

-The solution is B, because primes can end in 7 and 9 (e.g., 7, 17, 19, 29, 37…), but not 0, 6 and 8.
+The answe is 2, because primes can end in 7 and 9 (e.g., 7, 17, 19, 29, 37…), but not 0, 6 and 8.
 If the final digit is 0, 6 or 8, then the number is even and cannot be prime.
 :::